Kevin-Pirnay/smart-fetcher/README.md

 # smart-fetcher
-A simple test to fetch data in an autonomous way for my need
+A simple test to fetch data in an autonomous way for my need and implementation ssl